davestewart/vuex-pathify/docs/guide/setup.md

 mutations:     SET_FOO     // "set" prefix, constant case,
 actions:       setFoo      // "set" prefix, camel case,
 ```
-Before continuing, ensure your store naming reflects this, or [configure](/guide/config.md) an alternative preset or custom resolver instead.
+Before continuing, ensure your store naming reflects this, or [configure](/guide/config.md) an alternative mapping preset or custom mapping functi0on instead.

 !>**Warning!**<br>You will not be able to update the store if Pathify cannot map paths to Vuex members.